 Young professionals often need to move frequently for career progression, and so home ownership is not an obvious choice.
 Unless the property meets strict criteria it is better to rent than buy.
 Others may want to live in an area they cannot afford to buy in (yet).

 This article will cover the rentvesting pros and cons to consider when deciding whether to execute this strategy.
+Find out more about opportunity cost here.

 What is Rentvesting?